cgarvie/dante-install/README.md

-Copy+paste a single command line to sell your unused Prioritized Roadmap:
+Copy+paste a single command line to sell your unused IPs and bandwidth.

+Prioritized Roadmap:

 - Allow for auto-updating (optional, opt-in)